rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="removeAnimation"></a>
 ## *removeAnimation*

 Removes the current animation for the specified client.

 ### Events

- No Events.
+No Events

 ### Parameters